home-automation-india/home-automation-india.github.io/docker-and-self-hosted-apps/heimdall-custom-apps.md

 For this guide, I will use the example of Omada SDN Controller.

-First, go to (https://apps.heimdall.site/request/list) and check if the desired app is available in the page.
+First, go to [Heimdall Request List](https://apps.heimdall.site/request/list) and check if the desired app is available in the page.

 ***NOTE**: Only apps made avaiable in this page can be used with this method.*